-Hidden Garden Tour, Sunday, June 14, 11 a.m. to 4 p.m.
+“Hidden Garden Tour,” Sunday, June 14, 11 a.m. to 4 p.m.
 Tour tickets are $45 members, $55 non-members, $60 day of tour.
-Garden Party tickets are $60 members and non-members.
+Garden Party tickets are $60 for both members and non-members.
 Combo tickets are $90 members, $100 non-members, $110 day of tour.
-Tickets may be purchased here: BUY TICKETS or by calling 203-222-1424, or by visiting the Westport Historical Society.
+Tickets and directions will be available for pick-up at WHS on the day of the tour starting at 10 a.m.

 For those who prefer to peddle to the petals, the WHS has mapped out a bicycle route for the tour.
 Guests can also enter a drawing at WHS headquarters or at the Garden Party to win a new bicycle with basket and a subscription to flower arrangements from the Southport cut flower farm.

 We thank our sponsors for supporting this event: Betty R. and Ralph Sheffer Foundation, Janet and Fred Plotkin/Adolph and Ruth Schnurmacher Foundation, Berchem, Moses & Devlin PC., Maplewood Senior Living, Sachs Walsh Insurance, Brown’s Monument Works, Moffly Media, Austin Ganim Landscape Designs LLC, , Oliver Nurseries & Design Associates, The Care of Trees, HTG Investment Advisors, Darton Insurance Co., A Dash of Salt, Darien Rowayton Bank, Connecticut Arborists, Inc., Law Offices of George P. Judd, LLC, Cycleology, Farewell Travels.Com, Connecticut Gardener Magazine